Wellcome to our grammar lesson about Por vs. Para in Spanish.

-The distinction between Spanish prepositions “Por” and “para” usually represents a challenge for Spanish learners, because of two reasons:
+The distinction between Spanish prepositions “por” and “para” represents a challenge for Spanish learners, because of two reasons:

-The purpose of this lesson is to explain the most frequent uses of both prepositions, providing example sentences.
+In this lesson we will explain the most frequent uses of both prepositions, providing example sentences.
 At the you’ll find a Quiz for practice.

 1. Uses of “Por”

 Use por in the following cases:

 I don’t go out today because of the rain.